- Suggested short URL for this page = bit.ly/oatp-conventions

 - If a you read something that links to an apparently relevant item, but the link is dead, try the Internet Archive Wayback Machine to find an archived copy.

 - Shortcut: Append the dead link to this root URL: http://web.archive.org/web/*/.

 - You can tag an archived page from the Wayback Machine just as easily as you can tag a regular web page.

 - Tag the actual content whenever you can, not just a pointer to the content.
 If you learn about a relevant article from a blog post, then always tag the article itself.
 Only tag the blog post as well if it adds significant commentary or deserves to be tagged in its own right.

 - If you learn about a new project or resource from a press release, at least tag the resource itself.
-Tag the press release too if it adds details or a useful overview not easy to get from the front page of the resource itself.
+Tag the press release too if it adds details or a useful overview not easy to get from the resource itself.

 Complete sources v. incomplete sources